Skip to content

 Create an en_ca store view in the Commerce Admin and perform the following steps in your project.

-2. Copy the configuration files, placeholders file, and document pages from the en directory to the en_ca directory.
+2. Copy the store switcher, placeholders directory, and document files from the /en/ directory to the /en_ca/ directory.

 Update Content Files